jhdvries/steiner-algorithm/README.md

 ##Execution

-After compiling the code the executables are in the bin directory, run them by typing:
+After compiling the code, the executables are in the bin directory, run them by typing:

 * ./bin/final_complete_main
 Solves the generalized steiner network on a complete graph with 10 nodes, cost 1 for all edges and connectivity requirement 1 for all nodepairs.